aquasecurity/tracee/docs/docs/flags/scope.md

 - uts: Select events based on UTS (Unix Timesharing System) names.
 - comm: Select events based on process command names.
 - container: Select events from specific container IDs.
-- binary: Select events based on the binary path.
+- executable: Select events based on the executable path.

 Strings can be compared as a prefix if ending with '\*', or as a suffix if starting with '\*'.